Google is working on a shared clipboard that will let you copy text from one device and paste it on another one. Here is how this feature works.

 You will now receive the copied text on the selected device.
 In this example, I sent the copied text to my Macbook Pro.
-I could then simply paste the text on my desktop.
+I could then simply paste the text onto my desktop.

 It might take a few more weeks before this feature becomes available on the Stable channel.
 When it does, you already know how to use it.